 - Chris Stolz’s article “The Research Supporting the Comprehensible Input Hypothesis and C.I.
-Instruction”—This post gives a good overview of the research evidence related to teaching with a focus on comprehensible input.
+Instruction”—This post gives a good overview of some of the research evidence related to teaching with a focus on comprehensible input.

 - Geoff Jordan’s article “Coursebooks and the Commodification of ELT”–This post explains why following a traditional textbook curriculum does not align well with what research evidence shows about second language acquisition.